 WHO ARE WE?

-Our aim is to educate women of all ages on the topic of women’s health and to empower women.
-We have found that through social media there is lot of inaccurate and quite honestly dangerous information spread about women’s health and we want to provide a space for women where the information being shared is factual, accurate and educational.
+We decided to create Soluma Health to educate women on their own bodies.
+We now work with women of all ages and empower them with knowledge.
+We have found that through social media people are encountering a lot of inaccurate and quite honestly dangerous information spread about women’s health and we want to provide a space where the information being shared is factual, accurate and educational.

 Unfortunately, we hear of many cases where women reach out to healthcare professionals regarding an issue they are having in relation to women’s health and they are dismissed.
 We want to provide a safe space for women where they can share their own experiences if they want to and they can find the relevant information they need through our website, social media platforms, blogs or through our nurse led consultations.
 We want to enable women to understand their own bodies better and become better advocates for themselves..